demarbre1u/angular-clicker/api/README.md

 npm install
 ```
 To install the base data used by the Angular Clicker project, a SQL file is available in the root directory.
 Simply import it to your MySQL database.

+You can modify the SQL credentials to be used by editing the `.env` file.

 Now to start the server
 ```